TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-08-09-stamp-static-analysis-of-templates.md

 id: 344
 title: "STAMP: Static Analysis of Templates"
 perex: |
-    Today we have static analysis checking every line of our PHP code - with PHPStan, Psalm and PHPStorm.
-With php-parser and abstract syntax tree, we can do **instant changes across hundreds of files** in second.
-With precision of human hair.
+    Today we have static analysis checking every line of our PHP code - with PHPStan, Psalm, and PHPStorm.
+With php-parser and abstract syntax tree, we can do **instant changes across hundreds of files** in a second, with a precision of human hair.
     <br><br>
-    With all this power and utils having our back, we can see the next low hanging fruit that needs our attention - templates.
+    With all this power and utils having our back, we can see templates as the next low-hanging fruit that needs our attention.
-tweet: "New Post on the 🐘 blog: Static Analysis of Templates"
+tweet: "New Post on the 🐘 blog: STAMP - Static Analysis of Templates     #phpstan #twig #nettefw #latte"
 ---

 Are you hungry?
 I hope so.
-Let's cook some dinner for our family, shall we?
+Let's cook some dinner for our whole family.

 What are we having?
-Let's say we have a template with title of the meal for tonight:
+Let's say we have a template with the title of the meal for tonight:

 ```html
 <!-- TWIG syntax -->